beyondessential/tupaia/.github/CONTRIBUTING.md

 **Documentation:**

 - If there is no documentation for a specific aspect of Tupaia.
-- If a specific area in the project's documentation is either: lacking detail, outdated or unclear.
+- If a specific area in the project’s documentation is either: lacking detail, outdated or unclear.

 **Features:**